 Make sure you both agree on what makes a good sleeping bag.
 Get a model that is a bit roomier.
 That way, if you are feeling colder than your partner, you can easily layer up.
 It’s also a good idea to get a model that has two separate hoods.

-How to Choose an Ultralight Sleeping Bag
+When to Use an Ultralight Sleeping Bag

 If you want to lighten the load and save space in your pack, it’s best to choose a bag that features 800+ fill power goose-down.
 The higher the fill power, the less insulating material you need to stay warm.